rgreenblatt/neural-render/notes.md

 suspect.
 I think there may be some sort of underlying issue.
 For now I will kill that instance and rerun some of the experiments.
 I am putting these experiments in the "questionable_divergence" directory.

+The mix bias for ImageToSeq was too high in several previous experiments.
+I some tuning requried.
+Also, I am thinking a longer warm up pct might be better for training efficiency.
+TODO: get lr sched and mix bias exactly right.
+Then tune with/without transformer, sequence blocks, count of attn ch, overall ch count, sequence size etc...